forthy42/net2o/wiki/get-it.md

 compile the Android version with Android SDK+NDK, but that's a different story.

-You want to have the following packets installed: git automake autoconf make gcc libtool libltdl7 fossil (libtool-ltdl on RedHat/Centos).
+You want to have the following packets installed: git automake autoconf make gcc libtool libtool-bin libltdl7 fossil (libtool-ltdl on RedHat/Centos; the libtool-bin is for Debian).
 Or get Fossil here:
 [fossil](http://www.fossil-scm.org/index.html/doc/tip/www/index.wiki)

 Get the [do](https://fossil.net2o.de/net2o/doc/trunk/do) file